tommymitch/posenetosc/README.md

 ## Installation

-To get this running stand alone on your computer clone this repo and follow these steps:
+To get this running stand alone on your computer, clone this repo and follow these steps:

 Install node (using [homebrew](https://brew.sh/)):